 Squat to grab your weight (kettlebell or dumbbell).
 Come out of the squat and throw the hips forward to help you lift the weight.
 Bring into a “high pull” position so your elbow is above the shoulder and the weight is touching your chest.
 “Catch” the weight by bending your knees while simultaneously dropping the elbow underneath the weight.
 Using the bend in your knees, drive through the heels and press the weight overhead.
 Reverse the movement by bringing the elbow back into the body.
 Then raise the elbow up again and drop the weight straight down to the ground to begin again.
-For more specific instructions and safety advice, click here.

 Stand with your feet hip-width apart.
 Hinge at the hips and lean forward so your hips go behind your heels and the back is flat.
 Hold the weights under the chest and look at the floor, about 5 feet in front of you.
 Keeping your arms straight—without locking the elbows—lift your dumbbells.
 Avoid putting the work in your lower back.
 Bring the shoulder blades together, then release the weights back under the chest with control.

 On the pull-up machine, set a weight that you can handle (the higher the weight the more assistance you're going to get).
 Grab the bar with an overhand grip about shoulder-width apart.
 Pull yourself up so your chin is at or over the bar.
 Slowly lower yourself back to the starting position.
 Click here for more info!

 Step 2: In a controlled motion, without bending the arms, swing the arms out to the sides until they are even with the shoulders.
 If you have to swing your upper body in order to raise the dumbbells, decrease the weight.
 Pause at the top.
 Return the arms back to center.
-That is one rep. Click here to learn more.
+That is one rep.

 Grab a set of dumbbells and hold them down by your sides, palms facing in.
 Raise your shoulders as high as possible (the shrug) and lower.
 Try not to roll your shoulders at all.
-Check it out here.